DivyaTejaVenkat29/Fashion-Recommendation-System/README.md

 ## Methodology

 The project follows these key steps:

-    1.Data Collection: Gather images of fashion items along with their metadata.
+    1.Data Preparation: Collected a large dataset of fashion product images from the e-commerce website.

-    2.Data Preprocessing: Clean and prepare the data, including resizing images and extracting relevant details.
+    2.Model Selection: Used the pre-trained ResNet50 model for feature extraction due to its robust performance in image recognition tasks.

-    3.Feature Extraction: Use a pre-trained ResNet50 model to extract feature vectors from the images.
+    3.Feature Extraction: Implemented a feature extraction pipeline to generate embeddings for each product image.

-    4.Similarity Measurement: Implement cosine similarity to measure the similarity between the feature vectors.
+    4.Embedding Storage: Stored the generated embeddings and corresponding filenames using pickle.

-    5.Model Training: Train a NearestNeighbors model using the extracted features.
+    5.Recommendation System: Utilized the k-nearest neighbors algorithm to find and recommend five similar products based on the extracted features.

-    6.Web Interface Development: Develop an interactive interface using Streamlit for users to select images and view recommendations.
+    6.Integration: Developed a Streamlit application to upload an image, extract its features, and display the recommended products.

 ## Results